QazmoQwerty/trex/README.md

 ## Status

 The project is currently in a fairly usable state.
-There are a few issues and other than that teh main thing left to add is documentation/tutorials for how to use the language and the terminal application.
+There are a few issues and other than that the main thing left to add is documentation/tutorials for how to use the language and the terminal application.

 ## Issues